matemeszaros/titan.EclipsePlug-ins/README.md

 ## Titan test ports and protocol modules

-listed on the above page
+listed on the titan.core page